-On May 7, 2019, Eagle Pharmaceuticals, Inc. announced positive results of its study to evaluate the neuroprotective effects of RYANODEX® secondary to nerve agent exposure, conducted with the United States Army Medical Research Institute of Chemical Defense.
+On May 7, 2019, the Company announced positive results of its study to evaluate the neuroprotective effects of Ryanodex secondary to nerve agent exposure, conducted with the United States Army Medical Research Institute of Chemical Defense.

 3. Summary of Significant Accounting Policies